Nandithh/M1_BoreMotorPicker_util/1_Requirements/README.md

 # REQUIREMENTS

 ## Introduction
-  Bore Motor Picker is a system that helps customers to buy Bore motors of various brands as well as generate a bill when the place an order.
+  Bore Motor Picker is a system that helps customers to buy Bore motors of various brands as well as generate a bill when they place an order.
 ## Research
 * When it comes to choosing a proper motor for our borewell it becomes a complex task.
 * When choosing a bore motor goes wrong,there comes a lot of problems along with it.
 There is wastage of power and water.